Gaveh-ye Kalateh

-Gaveh-ye Kalateh (گوه كلاته, also Romanized as Gaveh-ye Kalāteh) is a village in Chenaran Rural District, in the Central District of Chenaran County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 35, in 8 families.
+Gaveh-ye Kalateh (گوه كلاته) (Note: Also romanized as Gaveh-ye Kalāteh) is a village in Chenaran Rural District of the Central District in Chenaran County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 35 in eight households.
+The following census in 2011 counted 52 people in 11 households.
+The 2016 census measured the population of the village as 27 people in eight households.